John of Fécamp

 John of Fécamp, (early 11th century - 22 February 1079) was an Italian-Norman Benedictine who was the most widely read of early medieval spiritual writers before the Imitation of Christ became popular (published circa 1418–1427), during a period called the Golden Age of Monasticism and of Scholasticism, and the height of the Papacy.
 Writing under the name of famous writers, he wrote the very popular book Meditations of St. Augustine and the book Meditations.
-He was born near Ravenna and died at Fécamp Normandy, as the Abbot of the Abbey of Fécamp.
+He was born near Ravenna and died at Fécamp Abbey in Normandy where he was abbot.
 He was nicknamed 'Jeannelin' or 'Little John' on account of his diminutive stature.